fleetdm/fleet/handbook/business-operations/README.md

 Please submit legal questions and requests to [Business Operations department](https://fleetdm.com/handbook/business-operations#intake).
 > **Note:** Escalate first-of-its-kind agreements to the CEO.
 Mike will review business terms and consult with lawyers as necessary.

-### Getting a contract signed

-If a contract is ready for signature and requires no review or revision, the requestor logins into DocuSign using hello@ from the 1Password vault and routes the agreement to the CEO for signature.

-When a contract is going to be routed for signature by someone outside of Fleet (i.e. the vendor or customer), the requestor is responsible for working with the other party to make sure the document gets routed to the CEO for signature.

-The SLA for contract signature is **2 business days**.
-Please do not follow up on signature unless this time has elapsed.

-> _**Note:** Signature open time for the CEO is not currently measured, to avoid the overhead of creating separate signature issues to measure open and close time.
-This may change as signature volume increases._

-### Getting a contract reviewed

-> If a document is ready for signature and does not need to be reviewed or negotiated, you can skip the review process and use the signature process documented above.

-To get a contract reviewed, upload the agreement to [Google Drive](https://drive.google.com/drive/folders/1G1JTpFxhKZZzmn2L2RppohCX5Bv_CQ9c).

-Complete the [contract review issue template in GitHub](https://fleetdm.com/handbook/business-operations#intake), being sure to include the link to the document you uploaded and using the Calendly link in the issue template to schedule time to discuss the agreement with Nathan Holliday (allowing for sufficient time for him to have reviewed the contract prior to the call).

-Follow up comments should be made in the GitHub issue and in the document itself so it is all in the same place.

-The SLA for contract review is **2 business days**.

-Once the review is complete, the issue will be closed.

-If an agreement requires an additional review during the negotiation process, the requestor will need to follow these steps again.
-Uploading the new draft and creating a new issue in GitHub.

-When no further review or action is required for an agreement and the document is ready to be signed, the requestor is then responsible for routing the document for signature.

-### Vendor questionnaires
-In responding to security questionnaires, Fleet endeavors to provide full transparency via our [security policies](https://fleetdm.com/handbook/security/security-policies#security-policies) and [application security](https://fleetdm.com/handbook/business-operations/application-security) documentation.
-In addition to this documentation, please refer to [the vendor questionnaires page](./vendor-questionnaires.md)

 ## IT Operations